 Putting on puppet shows with Cheryl and Margie.

-Drive in movies at Hillcrest Drive in.
+Drive in movies at NW Hwy Drive in.
 Playground up front.
-Back of screen had mural of clown on elephant bending down to brush elephant's teeth.
+Above foto 1941 - 11 years before we moved to Dallas.
+Later, the back of the screen had a mural of clown on an elephant bending down to brush elephant's teeth.

 • Camps: Argyle, Wisdom, racetrack, tree pole shelter, Grady Spruce, Constantine